top of page

 Experimental & Computational Geomechanics:

-Mechanics of Porous Materials
+Mechanics of Geomaterials

 We are passionate about the use of experimental and computational/numerical methods to better predict and understand how porous materials deform or fail.
 We are also interested in the multiscale mechanical behavior of geomaterials, by investigating their fracture mechanics in complex underground systems, and how the results could be upscaled to field-scale applications.

-Rock Grouting & Infrastructure Reinforcements
+Rock Grouting & Infrastructure Resilience Improvement

 Picture1.jpg

-An important problem our research group is addressing is rock grouting with natural and expansive cementitious materials as a barrier/seal in underground repositories, grout in tunnel roof supporting, and improving near-wellbore integrity against leakages.
+An important infrastructural our research group is addressing is rock grouting with natural and expansive cementitious materials as a barrier/seal in underground repositories, grout in tunnel roof supporting, and improving near-wellbore integrity against leakages.
 We are also interested in its applications as slope reinforcement.

 dsfedfg.jpg

-Biogeomechanics and Biogeotechnics
+Biogeomechanics and Bio-Mediated Processes

 Fig 6_v1.jpg